joshdlowell/sync_project/squishy_db/README.md

 `hashtable`: Tracks file paths and their associated hash values, timestamps, and directory contents.

 `logs`: Stores log entries for review or forwarding to a core site

+`site_list`: Authoritative list of sites with online status

+`state_history`: Historical record of hash states and updates

+`sites`: Current hash state for each site with foreign key relationships

 ## Connection